kaseycolian/virtual-pet-amok/README.md

 * Soiled Cage Level

 The game operates on a continuous loop.
 Each time the user interacts with the main menu, the tick effect is applied that effects levels of all creatures.
 The game will end when the user opts to end the game through the system menu.
+Good luck!